mucahitimre/tree-maker/README.md

 [//]: ===

 ## Of usage
-`Converts a list with straight virtual paths to a tree data structure.`
+`Converts a list with flat virtual paths to a tree data structure.`

 ### - Flat list
 ```